Report: US cancels vaccine maker's multimillion dollar deal

-WASHINGTON (AP) — The federal government has canceled a multimillion dollar deal with Emergent BioSolutions, a Maryland-based vaccine manufacturer with facilities in Baltimore that were found to have produced millions of contaminated Johnson & Johnson vaccine doses this spring, the Washington Post reported.
+WASHINGTON (AP) — The federal government has canceled a multimillion dollar deal with Emergent BioSolutions, a Maryland-based vaccine manufacturer with facilities in Baltimore that were found to have produced millions of contaminated Jphnson & Johnson vaccine doses this spring, the Washington Post reported,

 Emergent disclosed the development Thursday in a conference call discussing its latest financial results, the Post reported.
 Emergent said it will forgo about $180 million due to the contract’s termination, according to the Post.